ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     $ conda activate knpy
     (knpy) $ cd kanapy-master/examples/ellipsoid_packing/
+    (knpy) $ kanapy genStats -f stat_input.json
-    (knpy) $ kanapy statgenerate --filename stat_input.json
+    (knpy) $ kanapy genRVE -f stat_input.json
     (knpy) $ kanapy pack
     (knpy) $ kanapy voxelize
     (knpy) $ kanapy abaqusoutput
     (knpy) $ kanapy outputstats

 The workflow is similar to the one described earlier for sphere packing.
-The only difference being, that the ``neperoutput`` command is not applicable here.
-The ``outputstats`` command not only writes out the equivalent diameters, but also the major and minor diameters of the ellipsoidal particles and grains.
+The only difference being, that the ``neperOutput`` command is not applicable here.
+The ``outputStats`` command not only writes out the equivalent diameters, but also the major and minor diameters of the ellipsoidal particles and grains.

 .. note:: 1.
 A good estimation for the RVE side length values can be made by keeping the following point in mind: The
-             biggest dimension of the biggest ellipsoid/sphere should be less than half of the corresponding RVE side length.
+             biggest dimension of the biggest ellipsoid/sphere should fit within the corresponding RVE side length.
-          2. For comparing the input and output equivalent, major and minor diameter statistics, the command ``outputstats`` can be called.
+          2. For comparing the input and output equivalent, major and minor diameter statistics, the command ``outputStats`` can be called.
 Kanapy writes the diameter values in either :math:`mm` or :math:`\mu m` scale, depending on the user requirement specified in the input file.
-          3. The ``outputstats`` command also writes out the L1-error between the input and output diameter distributions
+          3. The ``outputStats`` command also writes out the L1-error between the input and output diameter distributions

 ^^^^^^^^^^^^^^^^^
 Texture examples